Splitfin flashlightfish: In the aquarium

 This fish can be found in the aquarium trade.
 It can be kept with other nocturnal fish, including pinecone fish, glasseye squirrelfish, and cardinalfish.
 This species requires plenty of hiding places and low lighting in the aquarium.
+Bioluminescence may be lost in captive A. katoptron, but experimental husbandry efforts by the Toledo Zoo have demonstrated that providing adequate food, maintaining stable temperatures, and adding occasional bacterial cultures of Vibrio fischeri (a marine photobacterium) may help the fish regain and/or retain the desired luminosity for viewers.
 Spawning of the related flashlightfish Photoblepharon palpebratum in an aquarium was observed by Meyer-Rochow in 1976.